Perspective | ‘We are still here’

 “Thank you, water protectors,” a protester yelled to the cheering crowd.

-Natives had had to learn how to abide “by a White man’s world and still learn our cultural ways, and as a youth, that’s hard,” Littlebear said in an interview at the rally.
+Natives had to learn how to abide “by a White man’s world and still learn our cultural ways, and as a youth, that’s hard,” Littlebear said in an interview at the rally.
 “And you have to be very smart, you have to be very strong to do that.
 And that’s what our people exactly are.”

 In the crowd of protesters, Littlebear thought of the issues affecting her community — like the Earth’s warming, missing and murdered Indigenous relatives, and the treaties and rights of Indigenous people — and how they motivate her to be an activist.